Space Time Ripples and Einstein's Legacy

 Lisa RandallProfessor of Physics, Harvard University; Author, Dark Matter and the...

 Priyamvada NatarajanProfessor, Astronomy and Physics Departments, Yale University

 Ira FlatowHost and Executive Producer, "Science Friday," PRI

 - 2016 Festival

-Albert Einstein famously predicted the existence of gravitational waves in 1916 based on his theory of relativity, and since then almost everyone who’s not a physicist has had the same request: a way to actually understand what gravitational waves are.
-Watch as physicists Nergis Mavalvala, Janna Levin, and Lisa Randall team up to masterfully explain the concept of gravitational waves for a lay audience:
+Albert Einstein famously predicted the existence of gravitational waves in 1916 based on his theory of relativity, and since then many not steeped in theoretical physics have struggled to understand even the basics of his theory.
+Watch as physicists Nergis Mavalvala, Janna Levin, and Lisa Randall team up to explain the concept of gravitational waves for a lay audience:

 How Does it work?

 These aren’t gravitational fluctuations from our cosmic neighborhood, though.
 When two black holes 30 times more massive than our own collide millions of lightyears away, the change that LIGO measures on Earth is smaller than the width of proton.

 History has relatively few examples of decades-long projects ending in success, and LIGO stands out as an instance where over 50 years of research, funding battles, and technological limitations resulted in an unequivocal triumph.

 Big IdeaThere is this sense that this obscure experiment that nobody had ever heard came out of the blue, turned on, and succeeded.
 It was actually a 50-year campaign.
 It was a really arduous campaign.
 There were a lot of battles along the way, and I liken it to a climbing Mount Everest story where not everyone makes it to the top.Janna Levin